 Free Standing Dome

 Entered the monument to hear the chirping of birds and to feel the empty space with a few tombs at the very bottom.
 You have to look up as much as your neck permits to see the dome from inside.
 Interiors are rather plain, unlike some of the domes in Delhi that are painted.
 Engineering wise it is a feat that most engineers would be proud to have on their resume.
 A free standing dome – standing tall for more than three and half centuries.
 The best place to read the vital statistics of Gol Gumbaz is on the ASI website.
 Soon we started hearing whistles and shouts from the whispering gallery on top.
 That gallery looks like a small railing from the bottom.
-After appreciating the carved wooden frame on top of the Adil Shah’s grave, we moved towards the right front minar to go on top.
+After appreciating the carved wooden frame on top of the Adil Shah’s grave, we moved towards the right front Minar to go on top.

 Top view from Gol Gumbaz

 You need a lot of physical endurance to climb the narrow, steep and winding stairs of the Gol Gumbaz.
 Thankfully after every storey, there is a platform where you can regain your normal breathing.
-Also, appreciate the top view of the city from the arches on the hexagon of the minar.
+Also, appreciate the top view of the city from the arches on the hexagon of the Minar.
 What is interesting is that each arch offers a unique view and the view of adjacent arches have no overlap.
 As you keep going up the city keeps expanding before your eyes.
 By the time you reach the top you can see most of it.

 A guide on top showed me all the monuments I had on my list to see in Bijapur, most of them identified by – what else – their domes.
 You can also see the Bijapur fort walls around the Gol Gumbaz.
 This is probably the only place where you can see them with a perspective.
 Parakeets are flying all around adding a bit of color to otherwise drab walls.

 We entered the whispering gallery through an opening in one of the lotus petals carved around the dome.
 There is a small circular gallery that you can go around and see the monument top down.
 The acoustics of this gallery are well known – the slightest sound said to the walls can be heard across the dome.
 The shouts and shrills reverberate many times – some say up to 35+ times.
 However once the crowd builds up, it is impossible to count them.
 You can hear the sound as clearly outside the dome as inside.
 I was wondering – it is a tomb, where a dead family rests.
-Why would they build these acoustics – what was the purpose or it happens by default inside domes?
+Why would they build this acoustics – what was the purpose or it happens by default inside domes?

 We came down and walked towards the museum that was now open.
 There are a couple of notable pieces in this museum that is spread on two storeys – one is an intricately carved door of a temple and another is a Vijay Stambh or victory pillar from Mahakoota temple in Aihole.
 Other displays are nice too but it is a small museum and you do not need to spend too much time here.
 There is also a mosque on the western side of the monument that is quite dwarfed by the height of Gol Gumbaz.